Back to Blog

-Who this is for: platform architects evaluating multi-cloud compliance and workload placement.
-Read the intro post instead →
+Who this is for: platform leads and architects responsible for workload placement under residency rules.
+Read the intro post instead

 Multi-cloud infrastructure is rarely chosen because it is simpler.
 Teams choose it because no single provider offers the right mix of regions, capabilities, cost profiles, and compliance posture for every workload.